rhanb/nativescript-swipe-layout/README.md

 1. Open command prompt/terminal and execute `git clone https://github.com/NativeScript/nativescript-plugin-seed myplugin` to clone the plugin seed repository into `myplugin` folder.
 2. Go to `myplugin/src` folder using `cd myplugin/src`
 3. Execute `npm run postclone` to configure:
-  - your github username
+  * your github username - it will be changed in the package.json for you
-  - your plugin name
-  - create a new repository for your plugin

-When you enter your plugin name, all files and classes in the seed will be renamed for you.
+  * your plugin name - all files and classes in the seed will be renamed for you
+  * create a new repository for your plugin

-Now you can continue with the development of your plugin by using the `Development setup` described below.
+Now you can continue with the development of your plugin by using the [Development setup](#Developmentsetup) described below.
-If you just want to install the plugin and run the demo, continue with `Usage setup`
+If you just want to install the plugin and run the demo, continue with [Usage setup]((#Usagesetup).

-4. Execute `npm run setup` to install plugin and demo dependencies
-5. Continue with [development setup](#Developmentsetup) (recommended) or [usage setup](#Usagesetup)

 ###  3.1. <a name='Developmentsetup'></a>Development setup
 For easier development and debugging purposes continue with the following steps:

-1. Make sure your plugin is not added as dependency from the demo project
+1. Make sure your plugin is not added as dependency in the demo project (check `dependencies` in `demo/package.json`)
-2. In command prompt/terminal navigate to `src` folder and execute `npm run development.setup` - this will add a sym link to the plugin code in the demo project allowing you to do changes and review them in the demo without adding/removing the plugin.
+2. In command prompt/terminal navigate to `src` folder and execute `npm run development.setup` - this will install plugin and demo dependencies and will add a sym link to the plugin code in the demo project allowing you to do changes and review them in the demo without adding/removing the plugin every time you make a change.
 [Read more about npm link](https://docs.npmjs.com/cli/link)
 3. Open `demo/package.json` and update `dependencies` key to add a dependency to your plugin:

 ```